sairitvikb/ESG-Multi-Agent-Intelligence/README.md

 The platform supports two execution modes:

 ### 🔹 Single-Agent Pipeline
-A baseline implementation where one LLM handles:
+A baseline implementation where one LLM handle:
 - Extraction
 - Reasoning
 - Summary generation